Our phased launch approach

 Note: All metrics will be reported transparently after the 2026 pilot to ensure credibility and accuracy.

-Impact & Monitoring
+Intended Impact & Monitoring

-Demonstrating outcomes and long-term benefits for children and partners
+Tracking expected outcomes and long-term benefits for children and partners

 Exhibitions & Awards